 The maintenance of genome integrity is critical for the suppression of several pathological disorders in humans, including cancer, infertility and neurodegeneration.
 Moreover, the accumulation of unrepaired errors in DNA is commonly cited as a likely cause of tissue and organismal ageing.
 Destabilization of the genome can occur as a result of several cell intrinsic or extrinsic factors, including errors arising during DNA replication or chromosome segregation, as well as exposure of cells to agents that induce DNA damage.
 In this conference, we aim to bring together scientists studying DNA replication, DNA repair and chromosome segregation with those interested in how chromosomal instability can influence human pathology.
 Moreover, we aim to show how high throughput and high content screening methods can be used as a discovery tool both for basic science applications and to identify potential therapeutic modalities.

 Take advantage of this fantastic opportunity for students!
-Register an academic at the earlybird rate and bring a student for only €820.
+Fully paying academics can bring a student for only €820.
 Unfortunately, Postdocs are not eligible for this offer.
 Both registration packages include; accommodation for the 04, 05, 06 October 2021 (on a shared basis for students) and a food and beverage package for the conference period.
-Academic registrations must be completed by 30th April 2021.
 Once registered, please contact Jack Peters to obtain a special registration link for your student.

 Confirmed Invited Speakers